teqfw/dem/README.md

 ## dot-node

-All DEM nodes are branches except `.` nodes. `.` nodes contain main information about database structure.
+All DEM nodes are branches except `.` nodes & `.comment` nodes. `.` nodes contain main information about database structure.
 Assignment of this information depends from it placement in the DEM.

+### .comment

+Any node named as `.comment` is a comment string:

+    {
+      "DEM": {
+        ".comment": "This is demo DEM.",
+        "branch": {
+          ".comment": "This is demo branch."
+        }
+      }
+    }

 ### DEM[.]

 `.` node directly under the `DEM` is a `string` and means that described structure should be placed into appropriate branch in common DEM when some DEM structures are merged:

     {
       "DEM": {